AFHE Service Team – Making a Big Impact at the AFHE Convention!

 AFHE BOOTH AND LOBBY TEAR DOWN

-Saturday, July 20, 4:30 PM – A few Service Team members are needed to assist in packing up the AFHE information table and display, packing up the signs and easels, registration supplies, etc. This work will begin during the closing keynote, which begins at 4:45 PM.
+Saturday, July 17, 4:30 PM – A few Service Team members are needed to assist in packing up the AFHE information table and display, packing up the signs and easels, registration supplies, etc. This work will begin during the final workshop, which begins at 4:30 PM.

-4:30-7:30 PM – Assist exhibitors load their products onto carts and push carts them to their vehicles at the back of the hall.
-Need at least three teens or grads that are age 17+ to assist at the back of the hall.
+6:00-8:30 PM – Assist exhibitors to load their products onto carts and push carts to their vehicles at the loading area.
+Need at least three teens or grads that are age 17+ to assist in the loading area.
 Please see dress code.
 Closed-toed shoes are required Saturday evening for exhibitor load-out and post-convention clean-up.

 LOAD AFHE SUPPLIES INTO U-HAUL